manas11/ns-3-dce-assignment/README.md

-# ns-3-dce assignments
+# ns-3-dce assignment
 --------------------------
 ## Data Communication Course Assignment
 * Brief: ns-3 Direct Code Execution (DCE) is a different tool than native ns-3 and allows the user to run Linux libraries inside the ns-3 environment.
-In this task, the main goal is to install ns-3 DCE and successfully run the iperf example.
+In this task, the main goal is to install ns-3 DCE, run the iperf example and modify it.

+### Working
+* There will be n clients, 2 routers in between and 1 server
+* This topology will be implemented using point to point dumbbell helper
+* The clients are connected to one of the router and server to the other router
+* IP addresses of the routers are 10.1.0.1 and 10.1.0.2
+* IP addresses of the clients: starting from 10.1.1.1, subnet mask is set by default as 255.255.255.240
+* IP address of the server: 10.1.2.1

-### dce-iperf
+### topology visualization:

-implemented using point to point dumbbell helper there are n clients and 2 routers in between and 1 server(Dumbell Topology) the clients are connected to one router and the server to other routers : ip addresses are 10.1.0.1 and 10.1.0.2 left nodes: clients: ip addreses are starting from 10.1.1.1 and so on according to the number of clients
-                     as the subnet mask by default is 255.255.255.240 so the ip will be in interval of 16 right nodes: server: ip address is 10.1.2.1 topology is: client 1    ------- client 2    -------
+client 1    -------
+client 2    -------
   .                    router 1 ------------------------   router 2-----------   server 1